MohamedRagaab/Adam-Painter-Booking-Assignment/README.md

 - **Architecture**: `painter-booking-system-HLD.md` - High-level design document
 - **API Docs**: Available at `/api` endpoint when running
 - **Database Schema**: See `backend/db/init/01-init.sql`

-## 🤝 Contributing

-1. **Fork the repository**
-2. **Create a feature branch**: `git checkout -b feature/amazing-feature`
-3. **Commit changes**: `git commit -m 'Add amazing feature'`
-4. **Push to branch**: `git push origin feature/amazing-feature`
-5. **Open a Pull Request**

-### Development Guidelines
-- Follow TypeScript best practices
-- Write tests for new features
-- Update documentation as needed
-- Use conventional commit messages
-- Ensure all health checks pass

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-1. Check the troubleshooting section above
-2. Review the API documentation at `/api`
-3. Examine the requirements and design documents
-4. Open an issue on the repository

----

-**Built with ❤️ using modern web technologies**